apache/arrow-site/_posts/2025-03-10-fast-streaming-inserts-in-duckdb-with-adbc.md

 But I digress.
 Matt is also a member of the Apache Arrow PMC, a major contributor to the Go implementation of Apache Iceberg and generally a nice, helpful guy.

 # ADBC
+ADBC is:
+- A set of [abstract APIs](https://arrow.apache.org/adbc/current/format/specification.html) in different languages (C/C++, Go, and Java, with more on the way) for working with databases and Arrow data.

+    For example, result sets of queries in ADBC are all returned as streams of Arrow data, not row-by-row.
+- A set of implementations of that API in different languages (C/C++, C#/.NET, Go, Java, Python, and Ruby) that target different databases (e.g. PostgreSQL, SQLite, DuckDB, any database supporting Flight SQL).

 Going back to the drawing board, I created [Quacfka](https://github.com/loicalleyne/quacfka), a Go library built using ADBC and split out my system into 3 worker pools, connected by channels: